-The Organizational Resilience Model is comprised of 3 Environments, 9 Strategies, and 16 Behaviors.
+The Organizational Resilience Model is comprised of 3 Dimensions, 9 Strategies, and 6 Behaviors.

 Each organization is unique.
 The way organizational resilience is implemented is also unique, however studies have shown that there are common attributes and behaviors demonstrated by organizations that have survived and thrived during times of change and uncertainty.

-3 Environments: The 3 environments are each comprised of 3 strategies that can be implemented to increase the resilience of an organization.
+3 Dimensions: The 3 Dimensions are each comprised of 3 strategies that can be implemented to increase the resilience of an organization.

 9 Strategies: Each strategy can be implemented on its own or in combination as part of the overall organizational resilience strategy.